-When you add the $5,000 bonus to the employee’s annual salary, the result is $31,000, which also falls into the 15% tax bracket and results in annual income tax of $4,650.
+When you add the $5,000 bonus to the employee’s annual salary, the result is $31,000.
+That also falls into the 15% tax bracket and results in annual income tax of $4,650.
 The difference between these two annual tax payments reflects how much income tax your employee should pay on the bonus.
 When you subtract $3,900 from $4,650, the result is $750.
 You should also withhold the usual $150 to account for income tax on your employee’s regular earnings.

 Periodic Versus Bonus Methods

-To continue with the above example, if you use the periodic method, you withhold $1,290.65 from your employee’s cheque – but if you use the bonus method, you only withhold $900.
+If you use the periodic method, you withhold $1,290.65 from your employee’s paycheque.
+Using the bonus method, you only withhold $900, or $750 plus $150.
 This puts an extra $390.65 in your employee’s hands up front.